Chiphyr/elitis-website/README.md

 # elitis-website
-The website for Elitis - a group of passionate developers from Europe.
+The website for Elitis - a group of epic JavaScript developers.